Jawani Diwani

 The film is most remembered for its songs by R.D.
 Burman, including, "Jaane Jaan Doodta Phir Ruha", "Saamne Yeh Koun Aaya", "Nahi Nahi Abhi Nahi" and "Yeh Jawani Hai Diwani".
 The film was a musical hit and the ninth highest grossing film at the Indian Box Office.

 After being stereotyped in the girl-next-door image after her Bollywood debut film, Guddi (1971), Jaya Bhaduri tried to break out of the mould with a glamorous role in the film.

-The movie was remade in Kannada in 1991 as Aralida Hoovugalu.

 Plot

-Madhu (Nirupa Roy) falls in love with Ravi Anand (Balraj Sahni), son of an employee in her Thakur brother's (Iftekhar) household.
-When they get married, the Thakur breaks all ties with them, she moves into Ravi's home, where they live with his younger brother, Vijay (Randhir Kapoor).
-Subsequently, Vijay meets a girl, Neeta (Jaya Bhaduri), at school, with the usual problems with parents.
-She turns out to be the Thakur's daughter, who has been promised in marriage to Benny Sinha (Narendra Nath).
+Madhu falls in love with Ravi Anand, son of an employee in her Thakur brother's household.
+When they get married, the Thakur breaks all ties with them.
+They move into Ravi's home with his younger brother, Vijay, who meets a girl, Neeta, at school, with the usual problems with parents.
+She turns out to be the Thakur's daughter, who has been promised in marriage to Benny Sinha.